 The drivers are designed to wrap hardware register accesses into functional accesses.
-They are stateless and are intended to cover the most frequently used hardware functionality.
+They are stateless and are intended to cover the most frequently used hardware functions.
 They are written in C language, which increases the reuse of code for other products as they are designed to be initialized at runtime based on the custom configuration depending on the product.
-For more details, see chapter "Architectural Overview" in the FreeRTOS BSP i.MX 7Dual API Reference Manual (FRTOS7DAPIRM).